Social structure of China: 21st century

 The working middle class at this time was seen to be the leading class as they gained more economic resources and production power.
 With the increase of people in the working class, they were seen to be representative of China's productive forces as well as the people who would improve the overall economy of the country.
 There was also a positive viewpoint in China surrounding the middle class as they were seen to earn a decent amount of money and were well qualified for their positions.

+Since 2002, China has been actively engaged in the deliberate expansion of its middle class.
+As of 2020, there are approximately 400 million middle income citizens of China.

 The 21st century also saw a decrease in the percentage of peasants in proportion to the overall working class as the economic reform gave them more freedom in their professional lives.
 Many young people living in rural communities also began to find it more appealing to attend university or find jobs in the city.
 There has been a major shift in the thinking of the youth, seen through the older ages of those working in farming.
 Finding individuals under the age of 40 still working in agriculture is now much more difficult than it was before.
 Prior to the 21st century, social class was primarily determined by identity rather than employment and education.
 This reform presented citizens, especially rural workers, with more social mobility and choice.